Hot Reloading

 Note

 Banjo supports a very limited form of hot reloading.
-The hot reloader can detect changes to files, recompile the functions inside it and inject them into the running process.
+The hot reloader can detect changes to files, recompile the functions inside and inject them into the running process.

 As an example, create a new project and paste this snippet into src/main.bnj: